 As I hope you’ve gathered by the title, this dough only requires 4 ingredients: flour, plant-based butter, salt and water.
 That’s it.
 You can use this pastry to make both sweet and savoury pies, quiches or tarts.
-For example: you can make a delicious summer quiche with this dough.
+For example, you can make a delicious cherry tomato summer quiche with this dough.

 To make the dough, simply mix the flour and salt.
 Then rub the flour/salt and plant based butter between your fingers until they’re combined before adding the water.
 Now, you need to knead the dough until it just comes together.
 You don’t want to over-knead the dough as it can become tough due to the gluten in the flour over-developing.

 After that, the dough needs to rest for at least 30 minutes in the fridge.
 However, you can also make your dough ahead of time and leave it in the fridge overnight.
 When you’re ready to use it the next day, just let it soften slightly at room temperature (the dough will be quite firm because it’s been in the fridge for a while) before rolling out.
 The dough doesn’t need to be the same temperature as the environment, but you want it to be pliable so it’s easy to roll out.